Genetalks/gtz/README.md

 ## For Example:
 ### Compress
-1:Compress the sample.fq to the current directory.Without the specified BIN file, GTZ will automatically recognize the species to compress.
+1:Compress the sample.fq to the current directory.Without the specified bin file, GTZ will automatically recognize the species to compress.
 	`gtz sample.fq -o sample.fq.gtz `

-2:Compress the file sample.fq into the out folder of the current directory.Without the specified BIN file, GTZ will automatically recognize the species to compress.
+2:Compress the file sample.fq into the out folder of the current directory.Without the specified bin file, GTZ will automatically recognize the species to compress.
 	`gtz sample.fq -o ./out/sample.fq.gtz `

-3.GTZ performs high compression by specifying BIN files in the Homo folder under the current directory.
+3.GTZ performs high compression by specifying bin files in the Homo folder under the current directory.
 	`gtz sample.fq -o sample.fq.gtz --index-bin ./Homo/Homo_sapiens_bcacac9064331276504f27c6cf40e580.bin`

 ### Decompress
-1.Deompress the file sample.fq to the current directory.If there is no species RBIN file under "\~/.config/ gtz/", GTZ will be automatically downloaded from the Cloud to "\~/.config/ gtz /".
+1.Deompress the file sample.fq to the current directory.If there is no species rbin file under "\~/.config/ gtz/", GTZ will be automatically downloaded from the Cloud to "\~/.config/ gtz /".
 	`gtz -d sample.fq.gtz`

 2.Specify the directory of the rbin path “~/Homo” for decompress sample.fq.gtz.